dhnz-2006/Horn-Predictor/README.md

 <pre><code> 📁 horn-detection-app/ ├── 📁 templates/ │ └── index.html # Web interface template ├── horn_detector_classifier.joblib # Pre-trained ML model ├── app.py # Main Flask application ├── requirements.txt # Python dependencies └── README.md # Project documentation </code></pre>

+## 📂 Dataset

+This project uses the [Horn Detection Dataset](https://data.mendeley.com/datasets/y5stjsnp8s/2) from Mendeley Data.
+The dataset consists of labeled audio recordings of vehicle horn sounds and other environmental noises.
+The audio files are sampled at 44.1 kHz and cover various real-world scenarios for accurate horn detection.

+- Dataset Size: Approximately 150 audio clips
+- Audio Format: WAV (44.1 kHz sampling rate)
+- Labels: Horn and Non-Horn sounds

+## 📊 Model Performance

+The machine learning model was trained on this dataset using extracted MFCC features with noise filtering preprocessing.
+After training and evaluation with an 80-20 train-test split, the model achieved:

+**Test Accuracy:** 94%

+This result demonstrates the model’s strong ability to distinguish horn sounds from other noises in real-time audio streams.

 ## 🚀 Getting Started